Dress Code

 The dress code for All That Jazz Dance Studio is mandatory and students are expected to abide by it.
 It is important to “look the part” of a dancer, as this will set all students in the right frame of mind before they even enter the dance school in Newton.

-tap dancers at All That Jazz
+tap dancers at All That Jazz in Fairytale Dance

 *Please do not use the ribbons that need to be tied with the tap shoes.
 Any kind of elastic that will allow the student to slip the shoes on and off with as minimal help as possible is beneficial to everybody in the dance classes.